cmdcolin/oddgenes/README.md

 ### RNA editing

 RNA editing is a post-transcriptional modification to the mRNA to change the bases.
-A-to-I editing is a common one in mammals which would make the RNA appear to have a G where there is an A is in the genomic DNA.
+A-to-I editing is a common one in mammals which would make the RNA, when sequenced, to have a G instead of an A. So WGS would not show a SNP but the RNA-seq would appear to have A->G.

 Other editing occurs also https://en.wikipedia.org/wiki/RNA_editing